touying-typ/touying/src/utils.typ

 ///
 /// - `new-children` is the new children you want to replace the old children with
 #let reconstruct-table-like(named: true, it, new-children) = {
-  reconstruct(body-name: "children", named: named, it, new-children) }
+  reconstruct(body-name: "children", named: named, it, ..new-children) }